INTERVIEW WITH UDO DIRKSCHNEIDER

 BLASTS FROM THE PAST

-You never saw classic Accept playing live on the eighties but in 1988 you saw U.D.O playing in Kuusrock in Oulu,right?
+You never saw classic Accept playing live in the eighties, but in 1988 you saw U.D.O playing in Kuusrock in Oulu, right?

 Do you Udo remember anything on that gig?